Sense of vision, Refractive media of the eye, Corneal reflex and Pupillary pathways

 The efferent: the parasympathetic preganglionic fibers travel through the oculomotor nerves to the ciliary ganglia, where they synapse.
 The postganglionic fibers pass through the short ciliary nerves to the effector (ciliary muscle and constrictor pupillae muscle) to produce the response (accommodation and miosis respectively).
 Some of the descending cortical fibers go to the somatic part of the oculomotor nucleus then to the oculomotor nerve to contract both medial recti (causing convergence).

 Accommodation is mediated by the parasympathetic fibers of the oculomotor nerve, So, the parasympathomimetic drugs (e.g. pilocarpine) induce accommodation, and parasympatholytic medications (e.g. atropine block accommodation, The drugs that relax the ciliary muscle are called cycloplegics.

 The effect of age on accommodation: the nearest point to the eye at which an object can be brought into clear focus by accommodation is called the near point of vision.
 With advancing age, there is a decline in accommodation power due to hardness in the lens substance.

 So, the near point of vision recedes throughout life from 9 cm at the age of 10 to about 83 cm at the age of 60.
 This condition is called presbyopia.
-As a result of this recession, close work becomes difficult at the age of 45-40 unless vision is corrected reading glasses that uses convex lenses.
+As a result of this recession, close work becomes difficult at the age of 45-40 unless vision is corrected by reading glasses that use convex lenses.

 The light reflex